awsdocs/amazon-ecs-developer-guide/doc_source/Welcome.md

 # What is Amazon Elastic Container Service?<a name="Welcome"></a>

 Amazon Elastic Container Service \(Amazon ECS\) is a highly scalable, fast, container management service that makes it easy to run, stop, and manage Docker containers on a cluster\.
 You can host your cluster on a serverless infrastructure that is managed by Amazon ECS by launching your services or tasks using the Fargate launch type\.
-For more control you can host your tasks on a cluster of Amazon Elastic Compute Cloud \(Amazon EC2\) instances that you manage by using the EC2 launch type\.
+For more control over your infrastructure, you can host your tasks on a cluster of Amazon Elastic Compute Cloud \(Amazon EC2\) instances that you manage by using the EC2 launch type\.
 For more information about launch types, see [Amazon ECS Launch Types](launch_types.md)\.

 Amazon ECS lets you launch and stop container\-based applications with simple API calls, allows you to get the state of your cluster from a centralized service, and gives you access to many familiar Amazon EC2 features\.